Javacord/Website/docs/wiki/advanced-topics/proxies.md

 ### ... using System Properties

 If you did not explicitly set a proxy in the `DiscordApiBuilder` and did not set a system default `ProxySelector`, the default proxy selector of the JRE is used.
 This proxy selector honors, amongst others, the relevant standard system properties `https.proxyHost`, `https.proxyPort`, `socksProxyHost`, `socksProxyPort`, and `socksProxyVersion`.
-Use the former two to configure an HTTP proxy or the latter three to configure a SOCKS proxy although you will not need `socksProxyVersion`, as SOCKS4 is currently not supported.
+Use the former two to configure an HTTP proxy, or the latter three to configure a SOCKS proxy, although you will not need `socksProxyVersion`, as SOCKS4 is currently not supported.

 ### ... using a System Default Proxy Selector